(All fields required)

 Hand and upper extremity trauma; congenital hand malformations; peripheral nerve injuries; upper extremity reconstruction from cerebral palsy, spinal cord injuries and brachial plexus injuries

-Kevin Little, MD, completed his residency in Orthopaedic Surgery at the University of Cincinnati, and received fellowship training in Hand and Microsurgery at the Philadelphia Hand Center/Thomas Jefferson University.
-He completed an additional fellowship in Pediatric Hand and Upper Extremity Surgery at Cincinnati Children's Hospital Medical Center.
+Kevin Little, MD, completed his residency in orthopaedic surgery at the University of Cincinnati and received fellowship training in hand and microsurgery at the Philadelphia Hand Center/Thomas Jefferson University.
+He completed an additional fellowship in pediatric hand and upper extremity surgery at Cincinnati Children's Hospital Medical Center.
+He is currently the director of the Pediatric Hand and Upper Extremity center and specializes in upper limb surgery, congenital hand anomalies, brachial plexus palsy, cerebral palsy and trauma.

 Director, Musculoskeletal Outcomes Research